Early Life

 Key Business Strategies

-After her husband's death in 2009, Miller assumed control of the Larry H. Miller Company, steering it through growth and diversification.
-Key decisions included selling the auto dealership group to Asbury Automotive in 2021 for $3.2 billion and selling a majority stake in the Utah Jazz in 2020 for $1.66 billion while retaining a minority stake.
-She currently focuses on the company's culture, growth, and diversification of its operations.
+Gail Miller's strategic vision was pivotal in the growth and diversification of the Larry H. Miller Company.
+Key decisions included the sale of the family's auto dealership group to Asbury Automotive in 2021 for $3.2 billion and the sale of the Utah Jazz NBA team in 2020 for $1.66 billion, while retaining a minority stake.
+These moves allowed for reinvestment in other ventures and enhanced their philanthropic efforts.

 Philanthropy